gca-research-group/tee-morello-performance-experiments/README.md

 - **Free time:** The metrics in the tables show contrasting performances.
 Table 3 shows that it takes significantly longer to free memory in executions inside a compartment.
 The times rages from 97 to 1 197 ms. In contrast, Table 4 shows times that range from 3 to 9 ms in executions without compartments.

-Plots of the results from Tables 3 and 4 shown in Fig. 6.
+Plots of the results from Tables 3 and 4 shown in Figs. 5 and 6.
 Full records are available from [memory-in-experiment-result.csv](https://github.com/gca-research-group/tee-morello-performance-experiments/blob/main/memory-performance/inside-tee-execution/memory-in-experiment-resuls.csv) and [memory-out-experiment-result.csv](https://github.com/gca-research-group/tee-morello-performance-experiments/blob/main/memory-performance/outside-tee-exection/memory-out-experiment-resuls.csv).

 <p align="center">